bactopia/bactopia/docs/bactopia-tools/pirate.md

     --sleep_time            After reading datases, the amount of time (seconds) Nextflow will wait before execution.
                                 Default: 5 seconds

+    --nfconfig STR          A Nextflow compatible config file for custom profiles.
+This allows you to create profiles specific to your environment (e.g. SGE, AWS, SLURM, etc...).
+This config file is loaded last and will overwrite existing variables if set.
+                                Default: Bactopia's default configs

+    -resume                 Nextflow will attempt to resume a previous run.
+Please notice it is only a single '-'

 Useful Parameters:
     --version               Print workflow version information
     --help                  Show this message and exit